GhenovNik/login_page/README.md

 *registration

 to start the project, you need to:
-1)run the command "npm i" in the terminal.
+1)run the command "npm ci" in the terminal.
 2)run the command "npm start" in the terminal.

 I tried to make the code as clean as possible, but I'm sure that there are still places where it can be improved.